nxproject/node/docs/README_NGINX.md

 Setting|Meaning
 -------|-------
-nginx_port|The port to use.
-The default depens whether [Traefik](README_TRAEFIK.md) is used nginx_debug|Set to y if you want a debug log nginx_wb|The site for the worker bees, defaults to "workerbees" nginx_proc|Allows for routing to specific worker bees nginx_bumble|Allow for access to the bumbe bee
+routing_port|The port to use.
+The default depens whether [Traefik](README_TRAEFIK.md) is used routing_debug|Set to y if you want a debug log routing_wb|The site for the worker bees, defaults to "workerbees" routing_proc|Allows for routing to specific worker bees routing_bumble|Allow for access to the bumbe bee

 ## Procs